Gregory Floyd: Background

 Gregory Floyd began his career as a hospital police officer over twenty years ago.
-A committed worker, Floyd became the youngest hospital police captain in the NYC Health and Hospitals Corporations’ (HHC) history, at the age of 27.
+A committed worker, Floyd became the youngest New York City Health + Hospitals Police captain in the HHC’s history, at the age of 27.
 HHC is the largest municipal healthcare organization in the U.S. Soon after, Gregory became the vice president of the New York City Hospital Police Guardians Association, and in 1994, he was appointed as Teamsters local 237 deputy director for peace officer titles.
 Floyd’s success continued, as later that year he was appointed secretary to the New York State AFL-CIO’s Committee of Peace and Law Enforcement Officers.
 It was not until 1999 that Floyd became the director of Local 237’s Citywide Division, where his notoriety grew when he acted as a key player in the fight to save the title of ‘hospital police special officer’ from elimination, due to privatization.
 Four years later, at the beginning of 2003, Floyd was elected to serve as a trustee on Local 237's executive board, just a year before he was also made the union's secretary-treasurer and chief negotiator.
 All of these positions led to Gregory Floyd's eventual rise to become the union's fifth president in its 55-year history, on March 30, 2007, when he was appointed by the Union's executive board.
 In November 2009, Floyd won his first election, continuing as Union President.